 2. Less Cervical Mucus

 Cervical mucus plays an important role in conception.
 It is the mucus, which helps the sperms survive and swim through to the uterus.
 Oestrogen assists in the production of clear, watery mucus by stimulating the cervical glands.
 Clomiphene, acts as anti-oestrogen decreases mucus production and thickens the mucus.
-This affects fertility
+This can affect chances of conception.

 3. Ovarian Hyperstimulation Syndrome (OHSS)

-OHSS is often reported by women using clomiphene citrate during the treatment of infertility.
-In some cases, it occurs when clomiphene is given in combination with the gonadotrophins.
+OHSS is seldom reported by women using only clomiphene citrate during the treatment of infertility.
+In most cases, it occurs when clomiphene is given in combination with the gonadotrophins.
 In this condition, the ovaries are enlarged with multiple follicles.
-This is accompanied by severe pain and swelling in the abdomen
+This is accompanied by severe pain and swelling in the abdomen.

 4. Visual Disturbances

-Many women taking clomiphene citrate have complained of blurred vision.
-In such cases, it is recommended to discontinue clomid
+Some women taking clomiphene citrate may also complain of blurred vision.
+In such cases, it is recommended to discontinue clomid.

 - Kidney failure